gini/gini-mobile-android/fastlane/README.md

-  project_id    - the id of the project to be released (e.g., health-sdk, health-api-lib)" module_id     - the id of the project's module to be released (e.g., sdk, lib)" git_tag       - the git tag name used to release the documentation
+  project_id    - the id of the project to be released (e.g., health-sdk, health-api-lib)" module_id     - the id of the project's module to be released (e.g., sdk, lib)" git_tag       - the git tag name used to release the documentation ci            - set to "true" if running on a CI machine

 ----